Paul W. Smail, Vice President for Litigation and General Counsel, Richard T. Pelham Chair

 Paul's responsibilities include developing and prosecuting cases and appeals pertaining to land use, wetlands, and discharge permits.
-He has more than a decade of experience working on a variety of Maryland environmental law and land use matters, both with CBF and in private practice.
+He has nearly two decades of experience working on a variety of Maryland environmental law and land use matters, both with CBF and in private practice.
 Before joining CBF, Paul represented clients in regulatory compliance and business litigation, transactions involving land and asset purchases, and resolving environmental enforcement actions.
 Prior to earning his law degree, Paul worked for state and federal environmental agencies and was a faculty research assistant for Dr. Walter Boynton at the Chesapeake Biological Laboratory in Solomons, Maryland, in the study of estuarine ecosystem ecology.
 Paul is a graduate of the University of Baltimore School of Law and Washington College in Chestertown, Maryland.

-Amanda provides paralegal support, serves as financial manager, and oversees the daily operation of the Litigation Department.
+Amanda provides paralegal support, manages all financial and budgeting functions, and oversees the daily operation of the Litigation Department.
 She works closely with all Litigation staff attorneys and serves as a liaison with other CBF departments.
-She works closely with all Litigation staff attorneys and serves as a liaison with other CBF departments.
-Amanda provides paralegal support, serves as financial manager, and oversees the daily operations of the department.
 Amanda has both a bachelor’s degree in Jurisprudence and a master’s degree in Legal and Ethical Studies from the University of Baltimore.
-In addition, she obtained her paralegal certificate from Anne Arundel Community College in 2012 with a concentration in Litigation.
+In addition, she obtained her paralegal certificate from Anne Arundel Community College with a concentration in litigation.
 Prior to joining the Chesapeake Bay Foundation in 2013, Amanda worked as a senior paralegal in private practice for law firms in Ellicott City and Baltimore City, Maryland.